opencv/opencv/modules/gpu/doc/image_filtering.rst

     };

-**Note:**

-This class does not allocate memory for a destination image.
+.. note:: This class does not allocate memory for a destination image.
 Usually this class is used inside :ocv:class:`gpu::FilterEngine_GPU`.

 .. index:: gpu::BaseColumnFilter_GPU